On the maximal directional Hilbert transform

 where $C_p$ is a constant independent of $U$.
 For $p = 2$, this upper bound is in fact sharp for the uniformly distributed set of directions see \cite[Section 3]{Demeter}.
 On the other hand, for lacunary sets $U \subseteq \mathbb S^1$ of finite order defined as in \cite{{D-D}, {DP-P}}, it has been shown that

 where the constant $C_p$ also depends on the lacunarity order of $U$.
-For $n \geq 3$, partial results with $p = 2$ are due to Kim \cite{Kim}.
-Specifically, the estimate is shown to hold for a certain class of direction sets in $\mathbb S^{n-1}$, and the bound is sharp for a member of this class.
+For $n \geq 3$, partial results with $p = 2$ are due to Kim \cite[Theorem 2]{Kim}.
+Specifically, the estimate is shown to hold for a direction set $U \subseteq \mathbb S^{n-1}$ of cardinality $N^{n-1}$ in general position contained inside the positive orthant.
+The bound is shown to be sharp for a member of this class.
 0.1in In contrast, question 2 is much less studied in complete generality.
 Even though phrased in terms of infinite direction sets, after a finitary and quantitative reformulation it is really a question about lower bounds on $||\mathscr{H}_U||_{p \rightarrow p}$ for general $U$.
 A result of Karagulyan \cite{Karagulyan} addresses this question in the planar setting and for $p = 2$, obtaining a lower bound of order $\sqrt{\log \#U}$ for $||\mathscr{H}_U||_{2 \rightarrow 2}$ in this case.
 The goal of this paper is to establish this bound in far greater generality, extending it to all exponents $p \in (1, \infty)$ and to all dimensions $n \geq 2$.
 For convenience, all logarithms below will be taken to the base 2. \begin{thm} Let $U$ be a finite set of unit vectors in $\mathbb{R}^{n}$ with $n \geq 2$.